BioBuzz by Workforce Genetics

 Established in 2014, The Prince William Science Accelerator is located within the Prince William County Science and Technology hub at Innovation Park in Manassas, Virginia.
 The Innovation Park is anchored by George Mason University’s Prince William campus and is focused on life science and biotech innovation.

-A new 30,000 SF Research & Wet Lab facility is now under construction and expected to open in 2021.
-This new facility is being built for tenants to graduate into larger, more commercial-scale space while remaining part of the Innovation Park ecosystem.
+A new 30,000 SF Research & Wet Lab facility, the Northern Virginia BioScience Center, opened next door in 2022.
+This new facility is built for incubator tenants to graduate into a larger, more commercial-scale space while remaining part of the Innovation Park ecosystem.

-Contact: Tom Flynn, Director of Business Development and Investment, Prince William County, VA Department of Economic Development, at email@example.com
+Contact: Tom Flynn, Deputy Director, Prince William County, VA Department of Economic Development, at [email protected]